 - Carries all necessary insurance; don't hire without insurance including workmen's comp.
 You're risking your financial well-being.

 - Provides warranties on both materials and labor of your garage door.

 - Has uniformed technicians in clean trucks with their logo painted on the side.
 Fly-by-night companies need to change their name every few months and so will not invest in these things.

 - Is courteous and professional looking and acting.

 - Will supply references from previous customers when asked.

 - Is a member of The Better Business Bureau & International Door Association (IDA).

 Choose a company that provides training for their technicians.
 The best way to avoid problems is to never have them and proper training goes a long way.
 Every year, there are more accidents related to garage doors than to lawn mowers and snow blowers combined.
-You can avoid future garage door accidents when the technician is properly trained and certified in safety procedures.
+You can avoid future garage door accidents when the technician is properly trained in safety procedures.

 Warranty – How Well Do I Understand It?